beng-extrahop/extrahop-nodejs/README.md

 ### Config

-Module accepts the following structure, either whole or in part and from file (using require) or variable.
+Module accepts the following structure, either whole or in part from either file or variable.
-The examples section below demonstrates both inline and external file (config.json) methods.
+The examples section below demonstrates both inline and file-based methods.

 ```json
 [